Colton Grundy: The Undying

-Colton Grundy: The Undying is the second studio album by American rapper Blaze Ya Dead Homie.
+Colton Grundy is the second studio album by American rapper Blaze Ya Dead Homie.
 The album was released on October 19, 2004.
-This album features Blaze rapping under his alternate persona, Colton Grundy, who he is credited as on this release and on guest appearances elsewhere during this period.
+This album features Blaze rapping under his alternate persona, Colton Grundy, who he was credited as on some guest appearances elsewhere during this period, although he is credited as Blaze in this album's liner notes.

 Music and lyrics

 Allmusic described the music of Colton Grundy as "Snoop Dogg-esque mid-tempo G-funk matched with vintage monster-movie sound effects and heavy rock-style beats".
 The lyrics make reference to murder, intoxication, misogyny, gangsta rap themes and supernatural fantasy.

 Reception

 Allmusic called the album "a frightening and rump-shaking addition to the ever-growing Psychopathic Records canon".